canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Be sure to have all the items described in the `Equipment to Bring`_ section below.

--  Some manual configuration will be necessary to perform network testing.
-See the `Installing Ubuntu on the System`_ section below.
+-  Some manual network and disk configuration may be necessary.
+See the `Running the Certification Tests`_ section below.

 Before Uploading Test Case Results
 ----------------------------------